adamiaonr/cveml/README.md

 ### Data capture

+#### Introduction

-I've captured data for my datasets in `datasets/` directly with the Arduino + OV7670 setup : this way, I've ensured that the data used for training my image classifiers is captured in the same way as in the live inference tests.
+I've captured data for my datasets in `datasets/` directly with the Arduino + OV7670 setup : this way, I've ensured that the data used to train my image classifiers is captured in the same way as the data used in live inference tests.

 I've used the [Processing](https://processing.org/download) desktop application (v4.0b2) collect the image data captured by the Arduino.
-Processing allows you to run Java 'sketches' that connect to the serial port (similarly to the Arduino IDE), read the image data captured and sent by the Arduino over the serial port, allowing you to display, transform and save the images in a typical format such as `.png` or `.jpg`.
+Processing allows you to run Java 'sketches' that:

+* Connect to the serial port (similarly to the Arduino IDE)
+* Read the image data captured and sent by the Arduino over the serial port
+* Allow you to display, transform and save the images in a typical format such as `.png` or `.jpg`

+#### Example

-I've included two sketches in the repository that can be used in conjunction to get you started with your data collection efforts, specifically:
+I've included two sketches in the repository, as part of the custom version of the Arduino OV767X library, in the `libraries/Arduino_OV767X` directory.
+These can be used in conjunction to get you started with your data collection efforts:

-* `libraries/Arduino_OV767X/examples/CameraCapture.ino` : runs continuously on the Arduino, performing the following operations :
+* `examples/CameraCapture.ino` : when uploaded to the Arduino, it continuously performs the following operations :

  1. Captures an image in QCIF and grayscale format (176 x 144 px, only the 'luminance' byte of the YUV422 format)
  2. Crops the image at the center to a custom size, using the same routines as in the live inference sketches
  3. Sends the cropped image over the serial port

-* `libraries/Arduino_OV767X/extras/CameraVisualizerRawBytes.pde` :
+* `extras/CameraVisualizerRawBytes.pde` :

  1. Reads an image from the serial port.
 Image size and format must be specified in the sketch, using the variables below.
  2. Displays the image in a pop-up window